rails/rails/guides/source/action_view_overview.md

 <%= render partial: "product", locals: { product: @item } %>
 ```

-we can write:
+you can write:

 ```erb
 <%= render partial: "product", object: @item %>
 ```

 This assigns the instance variable `@item` to a partial local variable named `product`.
-What if we wanted to change the local variable name from the default `product` to something else?
-We can use the `:as` option for that.
+What if you wanted to change the local variable name from the default `product` to something else?
+You can use the `:as` option for that.

-With the `as` option, we can specify a different name for the local variable like this:
+With the `as` option, you can specify a different name for the local variable like this:

 ```erb
 <%= render partial: "product", object: @item, as: "item" %>